+6. Any use by either Party of the other Party’s name, emblem or logo, shall only be made with the prior written approval of that other Party.

+7. The Parties shall settle between them any question of interpretation or difference concerning this MoU.

+8. Nothing contained in this MoU shall constitute or be deemed a waiver, express or implied, of any of the privileges and immunities enjoyed by WMO or by IFRC.

-This MoU may be revised by written agreement between WMO and IHO.
+9This MoU may be revised by written agreement between WMO and IHO.

-IHO and WMO may at any time denounce this MoU by giving six months’ prior written notice to the other Party.
+10 IHO or WMO may at any time terminate this MoU by giving six months’ prior written notice to the other Party.

-Nothing contained in the MoU shall be deemed a waiver of any of the privileges or immunities enjoyed by WMO or IHO.

-This MoU shall enter into force on the date of its signature by the Parties, it being understood that where it is subject to approval or ratification, it shall enter into force on the date on which the Party concerned has given written notification to the other party that the approval or ratification has taken place.
+11This MoU shall enter into force on the date of its signature by the Parties, it being understood that where it is subject to approval or ratification, it shall enter into force on the date on which the Party concerned has given written notification to the other party that the approval or ratification has taken place.

-This MoU shall remain in force for an initial period of 5 years and shall thereinafter be renewed automatically, each time for a new period of five years, unless a written notice of termination is given by one of the Parties to the other at least six months prior to the renewal date, or the Parties have agreed on its termination or on its renewal by another period.
+12This MoU shall remain in force for an initial period of 5 years and shall thereinafter be renewed automatically, each time for a new period of five years, unless a written notice of termination is given by one of the Parties to the other at least six months prior to the renewal date, or the Parties have agreed on its termination or on its renewal by another period.

 Done in duplicate in the English language.